ppy/osu-wiki/wiki/Tournaments/TMC/4th/en.md

      - Player scores may be derived from the official stream as a last resort in cases where the match is streamed.
 9. If less than the minimum amount of required players are present at match time, the match can be postponed for up to 10 minutes.
 If after this period there are still not enough players for either team, a *win by default* will be declared for the side with the most members present.
    - The minimum number of players required is defined as the number needed to play a beatmap without any empty spots in the lobby (e.g., at least two participants must be present for the match to start).
-   - In the off chance that both teams have the same amount of players (i.e., each team with 1 player present) but not enough to start the match, the match may be rescheduled to a different time; otherwise, a *win by default* will be declared to the team with the highest seed.
+   - In the off chance that both teams have the same amount of players (i.e., each team with 1 player present) but not enough to start the match, the match may be rescheduled to a different time.
+Otherwise, a *win by default* will be declared to the team with the highest seed.
 10. Players are expected to keep the match running fluently and without delays.
-Disrupting the match by foul play, insulting and provoking other players or staff, delaying the match, or other deliberate inappropriate misbehavior are strictly prohibited and will be punished accordingly.
+Disrupting the match by foul play, insulting and provoking other players or staff, delaying the match, and other deliberate inappropriate misbehaviour are strictly prohibited and will be punished accordingly.
 11. The multiplayer chatrooms underlie the [osu! community rules](/wiki/Rules).
 All chat rules apply to the multiplayer chatrooms where the matches will take place.
     - Breaking the chat rules may result in a silence.
 Silenced players cannot participate in multiplayer matches and must be exchanged for the duration of the punishment.
 12. Referees may allow, at their discretion, lower or higher tolerances for timers.